zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

 hash table that provides very fast access.
 The [design](http://downloads.basho.com/papers/bitcask-intro.pdf) owes a lot to the principles found in log-structured file systems and draws inspiration from a number of designs that involve log file merging.
-Bitcask is the default storage backend for Riak.

 ## Installing Bitcask

-Riak ships with Bitcask included within the distribution, in fact it is the default storage engine, there is no separate installation required.
+Riak ships with Bitcask included within the distribution.
+In fact it is the default storage engine and no separate installation is required.

-The default configuration values found in your `app.config` for Bitcask are as
+The default configuration values found in the `app.config` for Bitcask are as
 follows:
 ```erlang
  %% Bitcask Config